 Participants can access their coach ratings on their teaching practice and growth mindset & professionalism through EdReflect within a few hours of when an observation has been rated and shared.
 Urban Teachers will provide participants with quarterly performance reports on their teaching practice and growth mindset & professionalism performance.

-During Program Year 1 (residents) and Program Year 2 (fellows), participants receive performance reports each Quarter.
+During Year 1 (residents) and Year 2 (fellows), participants receive performance reports each Quarter.
 In Year 3, fellows receive performance reports for Quarters 1-3, and their Teacher Effectiveness Evaluation (TEE) report is provided at the end of the year.

 The quarterly reports include:

 - The indicator ratings from the comprehensive coaching cycle and the independent observation;

 - The growth mindset & professionalism indicator ratings from coursework instructors, the coach, and the Site Team;

 - The averaged growth mindset & professionalism score; and

 - A determination if the participant has met expectations for teaching practice and for growth mindset & professionalism.

 Urban Teachers provides school reports to principals after the fall semester to inform them about participants’ progress during those two (2) quarters.
 Urban Teachers expects all participants to take responsibility for monitoring their own progress throughout the year by accessing their ratings on the Teacher Practice Rubric (TPR) posted on EdReflect.

 Urban Teachers participants must master the classroom skills and abilities necessary to become highly skilled classroom teachers.
 Urban Teachers evaluates each participant’s classroom skills, elaborated more fully in the Teacher Practice Rubric, as it exists and may be amended from time to time.
 Ratings on the power indicators are averaged to generate a score for each observation.